hkiefer/mempred/README.md

 Python 3 tool to analyze and predict arbitrary one-dimensional time-series data.
 In the mempred.py model, extraction tools for the memory kernel including free energy-determination are included.
 The extraction is proceeded either by the Volterra method [memtools](https://github.com/jandaldrop/memtools) (© Jan Daldrop, Florian Brüning) or the discrete estimation method.

-For more information about the theory and algorithms, Please read and cite the following publication,
+For more information about the theory and algorithms, please read and cite the following publication:

  (publication in preparation).